andypiper/andypiper/README.md

 - I have [a newsletter](https://buttondown.email/andypiper) 📮 which gets sent to subscribers on an occasional basis.
 - I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all of the major podcast directories.
 Let us know what you think!

-In terms of code, I have a [RoutineHub profile](https://routinehub.co/user/andypiper) for Apple Shortcuts.
+In terms of code beyond GitHub, I have a [RoutineHub profile](https://routinehub.co/user/andypiper) for Apple Shortcuts.
 I also use [Glitch](https://glitch.com/@andypiper) and [Replit](https://replit.com/@andypiper) as platforms for quick apps and demos.

 ---